jaydeepbariya/order_analytics_app/README.md

 ## 📁 Architecture Overview

 ROAP uses a microservices architecture, allowing independent scaling and modular functionality.
-Services communicate via Kafka for real-time updates, Redis for caching, and PostgreSQL for persistent data.
+Services communicate via Kafka for real-time updates, Redis for caching, and MySQL for persistent data.

 ### Microservices